BYBETA123/TankTroubleDupe/README.md

 ## Installation

-This game has no current release featured on Github
+This game has a current release featured on Github which can be downloaded and run without needing any pre-installed requirements

 This game can be played locally on the command terminal by navigating to the directory where the main.py file is located and running the command
 `python main.py`